lucasprabel/draft-jose-pq-composite-sigs/draft-prabel-jose-pq-composite-sigs-03.md

 All security issues that are pertinent to any cryptographic application must be addressed by JWS/JWK agents.
 Protecting the user's private key and employing countermeasures to various attacks constitute a priority.

 For security properties and security issues related to the use of a hybrid signature scheme, the user can refer to {{-HYB-SIG-SPECTRUMS}}.
 For more information about hybrid composite signature schemes and the different hybrid combinations that appear in this document, the user can read {{-COMPOSITE-LAMPS}}.

+Ed25519 and Ed448 ensure SUF security, which may remain secure even if ML-DSA is broken, at least until CRQCs emerge.
+Applications that prioritize SUF security may benefit from using them in composite with ML-DSA to mitigate risks if ML-DSA is eventually broken.

 In particular, to avoid key reuse, when generating a new composite key, the key generation functions for both component algorithms MUST be executed.
 Compliant parties MUST NOT use, import or export component keys that are used in other contexts, combinations, or by themselves as keys for standalone algorithm use.